Ritz-Carlton Montreal: Post-war

 In 1947, the hotel was sold to François Dupré, who formed a new board of directors and named himself president.
 Already the owner of two prestigious hotels in Paris—Hotel George V, Paris and the Plaza Athénée—Dupré brought with him some of the flair of César Ritz.
 He opened Le Bar Maritime in 1948 and in the early 1950s, added the Ritz Garden, where patrons could dine around a flower-fringed pond, which was home to twenty-four ducklings.

 In 1957, a new wing consisting of sixty-seven rooms and suites was added, and care was taken to maintain the original Ritz-influenced Louis XVI and Carlton-influenced Regency styles and ambiance.
 When the renovation was complete, Howard Hughes was the first person to check in, booking out over half of the eighth floor.
 Between 1959 and 1969, the image of the hotel was more like that of a gentlemen's club.
 It catered to Montreal's old money.
-However, it was publicly known for the wedding of Elizabeth Taylor to Richard Burton that took place in the Royal Suite in 1964.
+However, it was publicly known for the first scandalous wedding of Elizabeth Taylor to Richard Burton that took place in the Royal Suite in 1964, as the only minister who would privately marry them had his church across the street.